jecassis/Bracket-Pair-Colorizer-2/README.md

 ]
 ```

->`"bracket-pair-colorizer-2.excludedLanguages"`
+> `"bracket-pair-colorizer-2.excludedLanguages"`
-Exclude a language from being colorized
+> Exclude a language from being colorized.

 ### Commands